awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 You can import data from Amazon S3 into a table belonging to an Aurora PostgreSQL DB cluster\.
 To do this, you use the `aws_s3` PostgreSQL extension that Aurora PostgreSQL provides\.

+**Note**
+To import from Amazon S3 into Aurora PostgreSQL, your database must be running PostgreSQL version 10\.7 or later\.

 For more information on storing data with Amazon S3, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
 For instructions on how to upload a file to an Amazon S3 bucket, see [Add an Object to a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.

 **Topics**